-1de4a0a.jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25)

 Through every setback, I’ve found a more profound truth: we are not defined by what we’ve endured, but by how we rise.

-I’m a father, an Emmy Award–winning author, a truth-teller, and a voice for the unheard.
+I’m now a grandfather, an Emmy Award–winning author, a truth-teller, and a voice for the unheard.
 I’ve led organizations, spoken to crowds, held grieving parents, mentored youth, and taught in classrooms.
 But the title I wear with the most pride is survivor, turned builder of people, of hope, and of legacy.

 1. Acknowledge the Pain